Go! Sensitivity + Shine Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the flaxseed, quinoa and lentils contained in another recipe, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and quinoa in this recipe as well as the lentils and peas in another, this looks like the profile of a kibble containing a moderate amount of meat.